 The purpose of the DCF business structure is to insulate the end investor from transfer risk.
 DCF Exchange is the first buyer of the deal, and as such is a professional intermediary well versed in the marketplace.
 We don’t even make closing books available to advisors or close any sales to end customers until after the deal has passed all legal review and is complete.

 As a capitalized intermediary, DCF Exchange is the counter-party dealing with the originator.
 We engage the legal counsel and rely on their experience and our own systems and procedures to ensure each transaction is thoroughly vetted and approved.
 Transfer risk is much more applicable when investors try and buy directly from factoring companies without having sufficient industry knowledge or legal representation to know what they are doing.

 Keep in mind that no investment is without some degree of risk- even Treasuries, traditional annuities, and CD’s have some degrees of risk that needs to be acknowledged.
-Even still, these are all typically lumped into the ‘safe’ and even ‘guaranteed’ bucket.
-Secondary market annuities are in the same category as the underlying payment contracts are guaranteed, period certain payments from top carriers.
+Even still, these are all typically lumped into the ‘safe’ and even ‘secure’ bucket.
+DCF Income Payments, also known as secondary market annuities, are in the same category as the underlying payment contracts are secured, fixed, and period certain from top carriers.